RaulBSantos/my_simple_notebook_vue/README.md

 ### Bonus features

 - User can create and edit a note in Markdown format.
 On save it will convert Markdown to HTML
-- User can see the date when he created the note
+- User can see the date when created the note

 ### Useful links and resources: